Twelve Local Heroes

-The Twelve Local Heroes is a series of bronze busts in the central city of Christchurch, New Zealand on Worcester Boulevard outside the Arts Centre to commemorate twelve local Christchurch people who were prominent in their respective fields in the latter part of the 20th century.
+The Twelve Local Heroes is a series of bronze busts in Christchurch, New Zealand.
+Sculpted by Mark Whyte, the objective was to commemorate twelve local Christchurch people who were prominent in their respective fields in the latter part of the 20th century.
+The artwork series was initially installed in the central city on Worcester Boulevard outside the Arts Centre.
+Removed after the earthquakes, the busts were reinstated in 2023 at the University of Canterbury campus in the suburb of Ilam.

 History

 The establishment of the commemorative sculptures was driven by the Twelve Local Heroes charitable trust.
 The project had been four years in the making before the bronze busts were unveiled on 18 March 2009.
 The artwork was produced by the sculptor Mark Whyte.

+The sculptures were removed from their position on Worcester Boulevard to facilitate the post earthquake restoration of the Engineering block of the Arts Centre of Christchurch.
+Following the restoration, it was envisaged that they would return.
+Instead, the busts were installed in January 2023 at the University of Canterbury campus in the suburb of Ilam as part of the university's 150th anniversary.
+It is envisaged that the Twelve Local Heroes will remain at the university for two years.

 Local Heroes

 The Twelve Local Heroes can be grouped by having died prior to the project commencing, by agreeing to be included but having since died, and by being alive.

 Deceased prior to project start

 Members of this group had no influence on their inclusion as one of the Twelve Local Heroes, as they had died before the decision was made to create a memorial.